AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 - log in.
 - connect to their bank account.
 - connect to their PayPal account.

 system:
-- send a validation request
+- send a validation request.
 - gather information from either
-- shows linked bank account balance.
+- shows linked bank account transactions.
-- shows linked PayPal account balance.
+- shows linked PayPal account transactions.
 - encrypt the user's information.
-- keep the information updated every 5 minutes.
+- keep the information updated.

--
+API:
+- receiving a validation request from the application and send it to the bank/PayPal.
+- send login information to the bank/PayPal to get validation.
+- allowing users to link and access their bank/PayPal account.

 bank:
-- receiving a validation request from the application.
-- check validation from the user.
+- validate the user.
-- allowing users to link and access their bank account.
-- send information to the application
+- send information to the application.

 Paypal:
-- receiving a validation request from our application.
-- check validation from the user.
+- validate the user.
-- allowing users to link and access their PayPal.
 - send the user's PayPal information to the application.

 **The basic flow of event:**